BrightspaceUI/core/mixins/loading-complete/README.md

 }
 ```

-To make use of the `loadingComplete` promise, simply `await` it where needed
+To make use of the `loadingComplete` promise, simply `await` it where needed:

 ```js
 async removeSkeleton() {